JMan7777/Mitsubishi-Aircon-SmartThings/README.md

 The web server on the ESP32 also serves a small root web page just showing you the current air conditioner status plus the latest log output and aalso enables you to reboot the ESP32 if it's required.
 3. I also added a small OLED display and 3 LED's to show the status of the air conditioner and some other useful information.
 A reboot button for the ESP32 completes the setup.

+_The OLED display and 3 LED's are actually optional.
+So even without it this project should work for you._

 # Requirements
 1. A Mitsubishi air conditioner which is supported by the [HeatPump](https://github.com/SwiCago/HeatPump) project.
 2. An ESP32 module.
 Can have integrated or external antenna. (e.g. ESP32-DevKitC)